anymod/guide/docs/examples/add-a-mod.md

 In this example, we'll add a mod to an empty web page.

+### 1. Basic web page

-The page we'll start with is basic HTML.
+We'll start with a basic HTML web page.
 You can copy and paste into a file on your computer if you'd like to follow along:

 ```html
 <html>